Krystian Seibert is a researcher, educator and advocate focused on public policy, philanthropy and the not-for-profit sector.

 His part-time role with Philanthropy Australia supports our advocacy and thought leadership work, and follows more than 4 years working for Philanthropy Australia as its full-time Advocacy & Insight Manager.

 Krystian is an Industry Fellow at the Centre for Social Impact at Swinburne University of Technology, which is a multi-disciplinary research centre focused on promoting positive social change through improving the systemic and organisational conditions that shape communities.
-His areas of interest are the regulation of philanthropy and the not-for-profit sector, the role of not-for profit sector advocacy as a driver of social innovation, and the legitimacy or ‘social license’ of philanthropic and not-for-profit organisations.

 Previously, Krystian was an adviser to a former Australian Assistant Treasurer.
 In this role he was responsible for the delivery of major not-for-profit sector reforms including the establishment of Australia’s first independent charities regulator, the Australian Charities and Not-for-profits Commission (ACNC), and the passage of Australia’s first comprehensive statutory definition of charity, the Charities Act 2013.

 Krystian has completed a Master’s degree from the London School of Economics and Political Science focusing on regulatory policy, and a Bachelor of Laws and a Bachelor of Commerce (Economics) from Deakin University.
+He is currently undertaking a PhD at Swinburne University of Technology focusing on the regulation of structured philanthropy.